jgredecka/trustpilot-white-rabbit-challenge/README.md

-# Follow the white rabbit Trustpilot challenge
+# Follow The White Rabbit - Trustpilot Challenge

 You've made an important decision.
 Now, let's get to the matter.